 The youngest members are around 20, while the oldest has passed retirement age.
 Some choir members have extensive musical training, while others have merely private singing lessons for extended periods.

-One thing, however, all choir members in common: a great driving experience.
-Many have started their driveway in church choirs, student and university choirs and other vocal context to eventually lured to a large symphonic choir.
-In addition, all passed the mandatory audition estimates that recur every three years.
+One thing, however, all choir members have in common: a massive experience of choir singing.
+Many have started in church choirs, student and university choirs and other vocal contexts to eventually join a large symphonic choir.
+In addition, all has passed the mandatory audition estimates that recur every three years.

 Katie Thomas